We wrote this Policy to help you understand:

 - Access the information we hold about you.
 We’ll share this with you within 30 days of you asking us for it.

 - Have your information corrected or deleted.
-We will remove or anonymize any information that we have stored that is personally identifiable to you.
+We will remove or anonymize any information that we have stored that is personally identifiable to you, unless we are required by law to keep it.

 - Ask us to stop using your information, including when we use your information to send you promotional emails.
 You may unsubscribe from our group Mailchimp emails anytime, however you may continue to receive personal emails from ACE staff members if you have provided us with your email address in other ways, such as when making a donation.
 To completely remove your email address from our records, please contact us by email or submit your request on our Data Access page.